pyrddlgym-project/pyRDDLGym/docs/jax.rst

 	* nested fluents such as ``fluent1(fluent2(?p))``
 	* distributions that are not naturally reparameterizable such as Poisson, Gamma and Beta
 * Some relaxations can accumulate high error
-	* this is particularly problematic when stacking CPFs for long roll-out horizons, so we recommend reducing or tuning the rollout-horizon for best results
+	* this is particularly problematic when stacking CPFs for long roll-out horizons, so we recommend reducing or tuning the rollout horizon for best results
 * Some relaxations may not be mathematically consistent with one another:
 	* no guarantees are provided about dichotomy of equality, e.g. a == b, a > b and a < b do not necessarily "sum" to one, but in many cases should be close
-	* if this is a concern, it is recommended to override some operations in ``ProductLogic`` to suit the user's needs
+	* if this is a concern, it is recommended to override some operations in ``FuzzyLogic`` to suit the user's needs
 * Termination conditions and state/action constraints are not considered in the optimization
 	* constraints are logged in the optimizer callback and can be used to define loss functions that take the constraints into account
 * The optimizer can fail to make progress when the structure of the problem is largely discrete: